 You can’t go wrong with any of the houses or suites here, but I fell hard for the The Norman House.
 Enter through a gated rose arbor that leads to a charming miniature garden, complete with a front porch to sit and watch the world go by.
-The interior is filled with luscious exotic fresh flower arrangements and a charming English Country House aesthetic— the ambiance is that of a captivating home in the countryside, full of whimsy and surprise.
+The interior is filled with luscious exotic fresh flower arrangements.
+The ambiance is that of a captivating home in the countryside, full of whimsy.

 Most importantly, the bathtub is swoon worthy.
 Enter the master bath fit for a King (and a Queen) and fling open the doors to a gorgeous Juliet balcony, with a soaking tub overlooking the greenery.
 Sink in, rest your tired head, take a sip of the second champagne cocktail you requested on your way in, and breathe deeply.
-The rain soaked air has a cleansed feel to it, the chirp of birds nearby sing you their own song.
-All the stress of the road and the city and the barrage of e-mails that infiltrate your brain at a staggering rate—gone.
 All that’s left is you, this tub, and the escape that is the Inn at Little Washington.

 Dining here is a true gastronomic adventure.
 The dining room is exotic, powerful, an almost ethereal entity.
 In the blink of an eye you’re transported to Europe, or a romantic far away land, with detailed opulence and beauty in every direction.
 It’s pure fantasy, a wondrous cocoon of luxury.
 The Inn also boasts two Michelin stars.
 The gold standard—and internationally acclaimed—rating system is just a tip of the iceberg to the refinement you’ll find.
 The team likes to call dinner here ‘dinner and a show.’
 It starts with truffle popcorn and champagne in the lounge, and continues with amuse bouches and next courses in the dining room.